terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxt_firewall.html.markdown

 # vcd\_nsxt\_firewall

-Supported in provider *v3.3+* and VCD 10.1+ with NSX-T backed Edge Gateways.
+Supported in provider *v3.3+* and VCLOUD 10.1+ with NSX-T backed Edge Gateways.

 Provides a data source to read NSX-T Firewall configuration of an Edge Gateway.
 Firewalls allow user to control the incoming and outgoing network traffic to and from an NSX-T Data Center